|Policy Dates:||1 August 2019 to 31 July 2020|

 For travel to the countries/areas/territories listed below, please contact Insurance Services before a travel commitment is made as cover cannot be guaranteed and insurer approval is required.
 Please note at least 14 days advance notice is needed.

-- Afghanistan, Crimea, Cuba, Hong Kong, Iran, Iraq, Libya, Mali, Myanmar, Niger, Nigeria (but only for travel to the Niger Delta Region and North of Abuja), North Korea, Somalia, Sudan, South Sudan, Syria, Venezuela, Yemen
+- Afghanistan, China (but only for travel to Hubei Province), Crimea, Cuba, Hong Kong, Iran, Iraq, Libya, Mali, Myanmar, Niger, Nigeria (but only for travel to the Niger Delta Region and North of Abuja), North Korea, Somalia, Sudan, South Sudan, Syria, Venezuela, Yemen

 - Any areas where the FCO advise against all travel or all but essential travel

 Countries, Areas or Territories Requiring Notification

 Travel to any of the below countries/areas/territories needs to be notified to email@example.com by sending a copy of your fully completed and authorised Travel Risk Assessment - please give at least 14 days advance notice.
 Please note any incomplete or unauthorised Risk Assessments will be returned to you.
 The countries/areas/territories listed below can change during the policy period so please check before each trip is booked.